metadata toggle

 Amounts to be administered and administration route

-Administer 5 µg/kg (0.02 mL/kg) by intravenous or intramuscular injection, with the purpose of performing the ACTH stimulation test.
-Take the first blood sample immediately prior to administering the product, and take the second blood sample between 60 and 90 minutes after administration of the product, to assess the cortisol response.
+Administer 5 µg/kg (0.02 ml/kg) by intravenous or intramuscular injection, with the purpose of performing the ACTH stimulation test.
+Take the first blood sample immediately prior to administering the veterinary medicinal product, and take the second blood sample between 60 and 90 minutes after administration of the veterinary medicinal product, to assess the cortisol response.

 In a tolerance study where eight dogs were administered 280 µg/kg tetracosactide (56 times the recommended dose) intravenously once weekly for three weeks, hypersalivation occurred on eight of 24 dosing occasions (33% incidence).
 In the same study, injected mucous membranes, inguinal erythema, facial oedema, and tachycardia, characteristic of a hypersensitivity reaction was observed in one dog following administration of the third dose.